zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 path prefix as part of your Spring Boot Actuator configuration.

 You can provide an optional filter specifier that will be passed to your application to implement any application specific event/entity filtering logic.
-It can be provided either as a request parameter called `filter`, or as a request body
+It can be provided either as a query parameter called `filter`, or as a request body

     {"filter":"myFilter"}